-- Click the Start menu, and find Slack.
+Click the Start menu, and find Slack.

-- Right-click on Slack, and select Uninstall.
+Right-click on Slack, and select Uninstall.

-- Open Control Panel.
+Open Control Panel.

-- Select Uninstall a program.
+Select Uninstall a program.

-- Find and select Slack.
+Find and select Slack.

-- With Slack highlighted, click Uninstall.
+With Slack highlighted, click Uninstall.

 Tips and tricks

-The Slack for Windows app lets you stay signed in to more than one team at once.
-Click your team name to open the Team Menu, then click Sign in to another team… to get started.
+Sign in to multiple workspaces The Slack for Windows app lets you stay signed in to more than one workspace at once.
+Click your workspace name in the top left to open themenu, then click Sign in to another workspace… to get started.

 Use the Workspace Switcher If you’re signed in to more than one workspace, navigate between them by clicking the icons on the left.
 Or, use the keyboard shortcuts Ctrl1, Ctrl2, and so on, to switch quickly between the workspaces you’re signed in to.